 How Can Government Pay For Free Public College?

-Free college isn’t actually free.
-It must be paid for by someone.
+Free college isn’t free.
+Someone must pay for it.
 For a public college, the payers fall under this category.
 However, some economists think that if the federal and state governments made a few simple reforms, every American who wants to could attend college for free.
 They do not consider the idea to be fantastical.
-They consider it to be a highly viable choice.
+They think it to be a highly viable choice.
 Some of the suggestions they have made are as follows:

-• Raising tax rates on the richest millionaires and billionaires in America
+- Raising tax rates on the wealthiest millionaires and billionaires in America

 Are There Reasons Why College Should Not Be Free?
 Cons